 When an attack via an auto-fill field hits an individual- it can be a major personal setback.
 But when such an attack strikes at the heart of your business- it can cripple trust among your partners and clients.
 Worse still- if an attacker drains the right account, you may never even have a chance to recoup the financial losses.

 These entry field ciphers can be downloaded and used by anyone with the will to steal from and harm others.
 These digital devices can be found for a fee or for free on the dark web.
 But that’s not all.
 Ad networks have some of the most powerful entry field readers in existence.
-Because they have massive resources to pour into these types of insidious software assets and legal defense resources, major ad networks can steal personal information with impunity.
-Large, unscrupulous entities can muster just about any defense to protect themselves from litigation, even if they are found out- which they rarely are.
+Major ad networks can steal personal information with impunity because they have massive resources to pour into these types of insidious software assets and legal defense resources.
+Large, unscrupulous entities can muster just about any defense to protect themselves from litigation, even if they are found out – which they rarely are.
 They have the benefit of credible deniability, low-level employees who can take a fall, and the ever-plausible excuse that an unknown hacker hijacked their network to disguise his identity.

 The good news is, you are not defenseless.
 You can deploy proven defensive measures.
 Once attackers realize you are defending yourself, most of them will follow the path of least resistance and select another target.

 In addition to these simple but effective measures – there are also several cultural hardening techniques you can use to protect your personal information and your organization’s mission-critical data.
 To learn more, and secure your privacy and data integrity over the long term, get in touch with StratGrow today.
 Our professional web security consultants are standing by.

 We don’t just want to build you a custom Growth Strategy, we want to give you resources for the everyday.
 Read our blog for fresh ideas and insights on business growth and development.